paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 ### Stressed emphasis

-The `em` element is used to denote text with stressed emphasis, i.e., something you'd pronounce differently.
+The `em` element is used to denote text with stressed emphasis, i.e., something you’d pronounce differently.
 Where italicising is required for stylistic differentiation, the `i` element may be preferable.
 Example:

 You simply *must* try the negitoro maki!